-LETS spaces exist in whatever form the community needs, though all LETS spaces are equipped with the same, basic guidelines and principles.
-LETS spaces offer peer-run support groups, where you will find comfort and direction in a confidential and supportive setting, and where you can make a difference in the lives of others.
+LETS spaces exist in whatever form the community needs, though all LETS spaces are equipped with the same, basic guidelines and core values.
+LETS spaces offer peer-led community healing spaces, where you will find comfort and direction in a confidential, safer, and supportive environment.

 - Focus on Self-Help: Each person has the ability to make appropriate use of available resources to meet their own needs.
 Some people may utilize this ability more fully than others, but it is present in everyone.
 All of us together know more than any one of us.
 Everyone has value and has something to add to a group process.
 Each person is the ultimate authority on what they need and on what will work for them.

-- Peer-Led: Discussion at support group meetings is facilitated by a group participant, and this is important to the group’s smooth functioning.
+- Peer-Led: Discussion at support group meetings is facilitated by Peer Mental Health Advocate or person who is trained by Project LETS -- who is also a peer from the community.
 The facilitator guides discussion, provides focus to the group, and helps ensure that the group’s guidelines are followed.

-- Safe and Accepting: Participants make the support group a safe place by fostering a supportive, trustworthy, respectful, non-judgmental, and nurturing atmosphere.
+- Safer and Accepting: Participants make the support group a safer place by fostering a supportive, trustworthy, respectful, non-judgmental, and nurturing atmosphere.
 All those attending share experiences that can help others live successfully with mental illness.
 People use information they’ve gained from others at the meeting and the mental health professionals they work with to make their own judgments about correct strategies for themselves.
+LETS SPACES DO NOT TOLERATE RACISM, (CIS)SEXISM, ABLEISM, HOMOPHOBIA, TRANSPHOBIA, OR XENOPHOBIA.

 - Confidential: Open and honest communication is important to a positive group experience.
 Support groups operate on the following premise: "What we say here stays here.”
 No one may publicly reveal information about the people attending the group or what is said during a meeting.
 Exceptions to this policy are made only when the safety of an individual is in danger.
 Participants are not required to be members or provide personal contact information if they do not wish to do so.